asheshh-lal/Scouting/Scouting_app/Technical_overview.md

 ### Calculating Similar Players Through Cosine Similarity

 Cosine similarity measures the simiarity between two non-zero vectors.
-It is given by the iner product space.
-The most common applications of cosine simiarity is text analysis, data mining, and machine learning where the simiarty of the documents are compared and represnted as vectors.
+It is given by the inner product space.
+The most common applications of cosine simiarity is text analysis, data mining, and machine learning where the simiarty of the documents are compared and represented as vectors.
 However, we have used cosine similarity here to calculate the similairity between two players.

 Cosine Similarity=cos(θ)=∥A∥∥B∥/(A⋅B)